Kinston, North Carolina: Civil War

 During the onset of the Civil War, Camp Campbell and Camp Johnston were established near the city as training camps, and a bakery on Queen Street was converted to produce hardtack in large quantities.
 Also, a factory for the production of shoes for the military was located in Kinston.
 The Battle of Kinston took place in and around the city on December 14, 1862.

-From February 5 to February 22, 1864, 22 deserters were executed by hanging in the city.
-The court martial and subsequent hangings were carried out by the 54th Regiment, North Carolina Troops, Confederate States Army.
-Fifteen of these men were from Jones County and had all started their service in the 8th Battalion North Carolina Partisan Rangers.
+From February 5 to February 22, 1864, 22 Union soldiers of the 2nd North Carolina Union Volunteer Infantry Regiment were executed by hanging in the city.
+These men had been captured in the Battle of New Bern by Confederate troops, and were found to have previously served in North Carolina Partisan Ranger units.
+General George Pickett ordered that they should be court martialed for desertion from the Confederate Army, and the subsequent hangings were carried out by the 54th Regiment, North Carolina Troops, under the command of General Robert Hoke.
+Fifteen of these men were from Jones County, and had all started their service in the 8th Battalion North Carolina Partisan Rangers.

-The Battle of Wyse Fork, also known as the Battle of Southwest Creek (March 7–10, 1865) took place very near the city.
+The Battle of Wyse Fork, also known as the Battle of Southwest Creek (March 7–10, 1865), took place near the city.
 At this later battle, the Confederate ram Neuse was scuttled to avoid capture by Union troops.
 Remnants of the ship have been salvaged, and were on display at Richard Caswell Park on West Vernon Avenue.
 A climate-controlled museum has been built on downtown Queen Street, and has moved the hulk there to prevent further deterioration of the original ship's remains.
 A full-scale replica vessel (Ram Neuse II) has been constructed near the original's resting place (known as the "Cat's Hole") beside the bank of the Neuse River on Heritage Street in Kinston.
 Union Army forces occupied the city following the battle.
 United States troops were assigned to the area through the Reconstruction era.

-Post-Reconstruction
+After Reconstruction

 Despite the hardships of war and Reconstruction, the population of the city continued to grow.
 By 1870, the population had increased to 1,100 people and grew to more than 1,700 within a decade.

 During the late 19th century, an expansion into new areas of industry occurred, most notably the production of horse-drawn carriages.
-Kinston also became a major tobacco and cotton trading center.
-By the start of the 20th century, more than 5 million lb of tobacco were being sold annually in Kinston's warehouses.
+Kinston also became a major tobacco- and cotton-trading center.
+By the start of the 20th century, more than 5 million pounds of tobacco were being sold annually in Kinston's warehouses.
 Along with the growth in population and industry came a growth in property values.
-Some parcels increased in value more than fivefold within a 20-year period.
+Some parcels increased in value more than five-fold within a 20-year period.

 On April 6, 1916, Joseph Black was taken from the Lenoir County Jail and lynched by a mob of armed men.
 He was accused of assisting his son in an escape attempt.